Chocolate Chip Pancakes – simple perfection!

 Whether you prefer mini semi-sweet chocolate chips, big white chocolate chips, or chopped dark chocolate chunks, you’ll feel confident pulling these pancakes together every time.

-Big, fluffy buttermilk pancakes with little semi-sweet chocolate chips provide just the right amount of melty chocolate to feel like a special treat, but let you start your day feeling good knowing that you fueled up with whole grains.
+Big, fluffy buttermilk pancakes with little semi-sweet chocolate chips provide just the right amount of melty chocolate to feel like a special treat, but let you start your day feeling good knowing that you fueled up with whole grains (don’t forget the bacon and eggs!).

 Kids might like to add a few chopped butterscotch morsels along with the chocolate, which is so easy and ridiculously delicious.